Keturah Herron

 Keturah Joy Herron (born March 22, 1980) is an American politician from Kentucky.
 They are a Democrat and represent District 35 in the Kentucky Senate.
-When elected in 2022, they were the first out LGBTQ+ member in the Kentucky House of Representatives.
-They are only the second out member of the Kentucky General Assembly following Ernesto Scorsone, former state senator, who came out while in office in 2003.
-After Scorsone left the legislature in 2008, there was no LGBTQ+ representation in either chamber until Herron.
+When elected to the Kentucky House in 2022, they became the first out LGBTQ+ member of the Kentucky General Assembly.

 Herron was named as one of USA Todays Women of the Year in 2022, which recognizes women who have made a significant impact.

 Herron was elected to the Kentucky Senate in 2024.